 Magical cooking is also simple and can be fun.
 Almost every spice in the cabinet is also a magical plant.
 Learning both energetic and medicinal properties of basic kitchen spices can help infuse your cooking with magical energy and intention.

 As sage is a healer, it can be used to infuse a dish with healing energy, as it also physically heals and strengthens the body.
 Speak to the sage leaf for those you pray for and drop it in.
-Visualize the dish being infused with sage spirit while stirring.
+Stir the dish while visualizing it being cleansed of any negative energy.
 This dish will carry that healing energy to those who eat of it.